 Activity 1 – Initial Planning.

 After the preliminarily user meeting, a high-level user requirement specification will be produced for SERIS to verify the user requirements.
-The key project deliverables are breaking down into manageable tasks.
-The project size and complexity will be estimated on use case points estimation technique.
+The key project deliverables are broken down into manageable tasks.
+The project size and complexity will be estimated using use case points estimation technique.

 Activity 2 – Requirements Identification.